 Ble Papagalos

 Ble Papagalos anchors lively Avdi Square in Metaxourgio, where most of the daytime action happens at the outdoor tables and the trees, open air and people-watching do the work of a courtyard, with an actual inner yard in reserve.
-By day it behaves like a neighborhood coffee bar – the kind of place you can settle in with a freddo and your laptop in the square’s buzz – and only later does it lean more decisively into drinks.
+By day it behaves like a neighborhood coffee bar that attracts loyal local patrons, the kind of place you can settle in with a freddo and your laptop in the square’s buzz, and only later does it lean more decisively into food and drinks.

 Leonidou 31, Avdi Square, Metaxourgio